karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

       - Status: Set the user's status to "Active".
       - Roles: Assign appropriate roles to the user based on their responsibilities.
   - **Assign Administrative Roles:**
-    - To grant the user administrative permissions without full admin access, consider assigning the following roles:
+    - To grant the user administrative permissions without full admin access, assign the following roles:
-      - `nx-admin`: This role provides administrative access to the Nexus instance, allowing the user to manage repositories, users, and system settings.
-      - `nx-repository-view---*`: This role grants read access to all repositories, enabling the user to view and browse repository contents.
+      - `nx-repository-view-all`: This role grants read access to all repositories, enabling the user to view and browse repository contents.
-      - `nx-repository-admin---*`: This role allows the user to administer all repositories, including creating, updating, and deleting repositories.
+      - `nx-repository-admin-all`: This role allows the user to administer all repositories, including creating, updating, and deleting repositories.
     - You can assign these roles by selecting them from the available roles list or by searching for them using the search functionality.
+  - **Save the User:**
+    - After assigning the appropriate roles, click on the `Create local user` button to save the user account.

 ## Exercise 3